DyerlabTeaching/Markdown/README.md

   - A site based upon [RMarkdown](https://rmarkdown.rstudio.com/) with examples.
   - The official documentation for [Quarto](https://quarto.org/docs/guide/) (which is the main interface we will be using).

+## Assessment

+There is a single task—you will use Markdown to craft a resume for yourself.

+- The [homework](https://dyerlabteaching.github.io/Markdown/homework.html) describing crafting a Markdown version of your resume.

 ## Contact Information

 If you need to contact me: